rodrigolisita/TheCypher/README.md

 ## Project Structure

-/*
-The project is organized into a modular structure for clarity and maintainability.
+**The project is organized into a modular structure for clarity and maintainability.**

 .
 ├── app/                  # Expo Router screens and layouts